rbehrends/vspace/doc/user-manual.md

 # Synchronization variables <a name="syncvar"></a>

-Synchronization variables are storage locations that can be written once, read multiple times, and where reads block until the synchronization variable has been written to for the first time.
+Synchronization variables are shared storage locations that can be written to once, read multiple times, and where reads block until the synchronization variable has been written to for the first time.
 The `SyncVar<T>` class has a `write()` method, which takes an argument of type `T` and writes it to the synchronization variable.
 It returns `true` if it was successful and `false` if the synchronization variable already contained a value, in which case the second write was ignored.
 The `read()` method blocks until the synchronization variable has been written to, then returns the value.
 The `test()` method returns `true` if the synchronization variable has been written to, `false` otherwise.

 Example:

-        VRef<SyncVar<int> > syncvar = vnew<SyncVar<int> >();
+        VRef<SyncVar<int>> syncvar = vnew<SyncVar<int>>();
         pid_t pid = fork_process();
         if (pid == 0) {
           // child process